CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 * TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256

 See [SSL Best Practices][] for a full list of the security changes which will be applied.
 The `Cortex.Innovation.Install.SSLBestPractises.ps1` script is provided during installation to apply these security changes to the Web Application Server.

-### Client Requirements

-Gateway supports the latest versions of the following browsers:

-* Chrome
-* Edge
-* Firefox

 ## Next Steps?